-The program is designed using a unique delivery model, connecting participants with over 100 people involved in leadership practice.
-It fosters awareness of situational leadership, understanding and responding to the needs of those we seek to support and authentically being of service bringing our whole selves to the table to participate.
 The year of leadership development incorporates dynamic activities to challenge participant’s critical thinking and mindsets, and utilises interactive workshops to refine and develop adaptive leadership skills to help tackle complex challenges.
 Participants will be immersed in community leadership through site visits to discover new ideas, thinking, concepts and new approaches to leadership.
 The program features a diverse mix of guest speakers and presenters from local community members to Federal politicians, all with the aim of developing a rich leadership story and context focusing on positive change for the region.

 LMCLP is a transformational program, delivered over 10 months to support participant’s personal and professional development.